Collinformatics/HackTheBox/SkillsAssessment/Shells & Payloads/writeup.md

       set RHOSTS 172.16.1.13

-If we run this, we'll see that the standard payload dosent get us a shell, so lets try a different payload and see what happens:
+If we run this, we'll see that the standard payload dosent get us a shell, perhaps the firewall is blocking outgoing connections.
+So lets try a different payload and see what happens:

       set PAYLOAD windows/smb/ms17_010_psexec